sagamusix/TBTray/README.md

 ; If scrolling does not work for you, you can try tweaking these values to match your Traktor layout.
 TrackListOffsetX=20
 TrackListOffsetY=80

+; Settings for touch emulation
+[Touch]

+; Experiments indicate that touching the Stripe doesn't work as expected unless Traktouch delays the ; emulated click events for a short time.
+This delay causes a bit of latency between a touch and ; Traktor's reaction.
+If you want to get rid of that latency, or touch interaction is behaving ; weirdly for you, and you don't need the Stripe, you can turn off the delay by setting this to 0.
+DeferButtons=2